thedynamiclinker/sudocode/lost+found/init/numbers.md

 ---

+> I don't know what predominates in Cantor's theory, philosophy or theology, but I am sure there is no mathematics there.
+> -Leopold Kronecker

 1: Was he the first Foundational Person?

 0: No no, he's not one of ours.
 Not to exclude him.
 He could have used a good hug and some proper friends, and I would have loved to know the guy.
 But in his heart, Cantor was a mathematician.
 He thought like a mathematician, and he wanted to be accepted by the mathematicians.